 Why Conduct a Digital Marketing Audit?

-A digital marketing audit allows you to identify strategies that can benefit your company and suggest changes in your approach if needed.
+A digital marketing audit allows you to measure various metrics and identify strategies that can benefit your company and suggest changes in your approach if needed.

 Just like any other aspect of a company, your digital strategy should also continually evolve.